TOPIC

-Returning to Work and Employer Vaccine Mandates in the Wake of Covid-19
+Returning to Work and Vaccine Mandates

 Should employers mandate the Covid-19 vaccine for employees returning to work?